carlosdavila91/carlosdavila91.github.io/_posts/2020-06-01-sant-boi-models.md

 Hence, demographic, social variables and also others related to climate (like temperature, precipitation, rise and sundown hours) should be taken into account to enrich this type of study.
 Furthermore, time could be included, and thus, get a more accurate prediction of energy consumption.

-Anyhow, this goes beyond the scope and aim of the present excercise.
+Anyhow, this goes beyond the scope and aim of the present exercise.

 To see previous work about this project, variables considered and its context [go to publications]().